 Dating back to 1678 and the Prince Mohammad Azam (son of the former Mughal Emperor), the Mosque has been the scene of countless battles.
 Now it’s a monument to the colourful history.

 30km from Dhaka, Sonargaon is one of the oldest capitals of Bengal.
 The ruins of Panam Nagar are spectacular.
 Tally up a day trip to Sonargon with a visit to Hajiganj, just 10km more.

-My time in Dhaka
+My time backpacking in Dhaka

-Things were about to get a lot more interesting for me when travelling around Dhaka.
+Things were about to get a lot more interesting for me when traveling around Dhaka.
 We met a guy in the mall who basically adopted us as his foreign friends, before we knew it we were playing cricket and having dinner in the slums.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 I use HeyMondo.
 You get INSTANT quotes.
 Super cheap, they actually pay out, AND they cover almost everywhere, where most insurance companies don't (even places like Central African Republic etc!).
 You can sign-up here.
 PS You even get 5% off if you use MY LINK!
 You can even sign up if you're already overseas and traveling, pretty cool.

 Also, if you want to start a blog...I CAN HELP YOU!

 Also, if you want to start a blog, and start to change your life, I'd love to help you!
 Email me on email@example.com.
 In the meantime, check out my super easy blog post on how to start a travel blog in under 30 minutes, here!
 And if you just want to get cracking, use BlueHost at a discount, through me.

 Also, (if you're like me, and awful with tech-stuff) email me and my team can get a blog up and running for you, designed and everything, for $300 - email firstname.lastname@example.org to get started.